pk2971/Praharshita/README.md

 Hello recruiter!

 I am a Data science, Masters student at Rochester Institute of Technology.
 I enjoy working with challenging and real-world datasets to derive meaningful insights and business-oriented solutions.
 I am looking for Summer/Fall 22' internships.
-These are some of my projects I've worked on.
+These are some of the projects that I've worked on.

 # [Predicting AirBNB Prices using Regression Models-Python](https://github.com/pk2971/AirBNB-pricing-prediction-analysis/blob/main/AirBNB_pricing_prediction_analysis_Praharshita_Kaithepalli.ipynb)